StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-15/afternoon/exercise.md

         ```
         This command tells Node.js to execute the compiled `index.js` file.

+        You should see a log message in your terminal that says something like:
+       ```
+       Server is running on port 3000
+       ```
+       This message confirms that your server has started successfully.

      3. **Optional:** If you want to simplify running your server in the future, you can add a `start` script to your `package.json` file:
         - Open your `package.json` file and add the following under `"scripts"`:
           ```json